nguyenzung/fast-relay/README.md

 # Server -> client (delivered)
 FromID   (32 bytes)   — sender public key, stamped by the server from the authenticated
-                         connection, never from the client's own frame ToIDsLen  (1 byte)    — always 0 (ToIDs is zeroed before relaying, see below) ToIDs    (N × 32 B)   — zero bytes
+                         connection, never from the client's own frame ToIDsLen  (1 byte)    — still N, the sender's original recipient count (NOT zeroed — only the ToIDs bytes below are, see below) ToIDs    (N × 32 B)   — zero bytes
-DataLen   (4 bytes)   — payload length in bytes (big-endian uint32) Data     (DataLen B)  — message payload
+DataLen   (4 bytes)   — payload length in bytes (big-endian uint32), at offset 33+N*32
+Data     (DataLen B)  — message payload
 ```

-Before forwarding, the server zeroes the `ToIDs` field in-place so recipients cannot see each other's public keys, and stamps `FromID` with the sender's authenticated pubkey so recipients cannot be shown a spoofed identity.
+Before forwarding, the server zeroes the `ToIDs` bytes in-place (not the `ToIDsLen` count itself) so recipients cannot see each other's public keys, and stamps `FromID` with the sender's authenticated pubkey so recipients cannot be shown a spoofed identity.
+A delivered frame's `DataLen`/`Data` therefore start at `33 + ToIDsLen*32`, exactly like a sent frame's `ToIDs`-skipping logic — never at a fixed offset.

 `MaxTargetsPerMessage = 10`.
 Frames with `ToIDsLen > 10` are treated as protocol violations and close the connection.
 Frames with `ToIDsLen = 0` are silently discarded (no recipients, connection stays open).